NAlexH2/de-proj-cs510/README.md

        - This also involved correctly incorporating the data from both API into the database seamlessly and soundly enough to prevent against crashes that may come up.
     - Finally, **storing** it into a pSQL database which would then be used to **visualize** with [MapBox](https://www.mapbox.com/) hosted on the VM.

 This project was a term long (10 weeks) with checkpoints approximately every 2 to 3 weeks called 'Milestones'.
 You can find all the code in each directory under 'milestone-submissions' to see how it evolved.

 The project and was optional to be in a team or not I elected to do the entire project by myself.
+I was a Graduate Student at PSU during the duration of this project, taking the course at the 510 level.

 ## Challenges